obsidiansystems/solana-bridges/README.md

 ## Setup

+### Build
+This will take a while the first time it's run, but it should only take a couple minutes if binary caches are setup

+`nix-build`

 ### Setup solana account
 `$(nix-build -A solana)/bin/solana-keygen new --no-passphrase` `$(nix-build -A solana)/bin/solana config set --url http://localhost:8899`

 ### Run solana testnet
+On a separate terminal run
 `$(nix-build -A solana-testnet)/bin/run-solana-testnet`

 #### Get funds from faucet
 `$(nix-build -A solana)/bin/solana airdrop 1000 --ws http://localhost:9900`

 ### Run ethereum testnet
+On a separate terminal run
 `$(nix-build -A solana-bridges)/bin/run-ethereum-testnet`

 ## Solana to Ethereum bridge